- Casos de Sucesso

 via coordinated care

-Riverside County achieved this using • SAS for Data Preparation & Data Quality and SAS® Visual Analytics on SAS® Viya® via SAS Managed Services
+Riverside County achieved this using • SAS for Data Preparation & Data Quality and SAS® Visual Analytics on SAS® Viya® via SAS Managed Cloud Services

 Riverside County relies on data integration and analytics from SAS to improve the health and well-being of vulnerable Californians